justloop/navigator/README.md

 Navigator is a distributed framework for your go service.

 ##
 Navigator can serve as the distributed layer.
-It contains a set of libs for distributed system
+It very light weighted, just contains a set of libs for distributed system

 Components